First, congratulations on choosing to learn Spanish!

 Is this the first time that you type in a foreign language?
 Do you often find yourself copy-and-pasting special characters like á or ñ, for example, and wish there was an easy shortcut?
-Guess what, there is!
+Guess what, there is and we will teach you how to change to a Spanish keyboard!

 Windows 10 allows users to easily add and switch between different languages without having to buy a separate physical keyboard.
 Can you imagine the hassle of having to change the whole keyboard every time you want to switch between two languages or more?